abdelrany/Dating-web-App/front-end/README.md

+# Description:

-# Description: A dating web app building : Client side build in Nextjs , Typescript , Tailwindcss
+- A dating web app.
+The client side built in Nextjs , Typescript , Tailwindcss.

 ## Getting Started